icebob/moleculer-java-site/docs/services.md

 title: Services
 ---

-The `Service` represents a microservice in the Moleculer framework.
+The `Service` is the top-level component in the Moleculer Ecosystem.
-Services can include Actions that other Services can invoke - even over a network.
+Services may have Actions that other Services can invoke locally or over the network.
-These remote Services can be implemented in Java, JavaScript or Go programming language.
 Services can also define Event Listeners that can react to events created in the Moleculer Cluster.

-### Simple service schema to define two actions
+Using the Moleculer Framework, Services written in different (Java, JavaScript or Go) languages can work effectively with each other.

+## Simple example

+A `Service` schema of adding and subtracting two numbers (the example defines two `Actions`):

 ```java
 @Name("math")